 Once the pulp is cleared, your dentist will clean and sterilize the inside of your tooth before placing a special soft filling.
 The filling will protect your tooth and help to ensure that it remains healthy.
 Then, your tooth will prepared for a dental crown that will strengthen and protect it against damage, as well as restoring your ability to eat without pain.

 An expertly performed root canal from one of our Shorewood Family Dental Care dentists alleviates pain.
 You’re numb throughout the procedure, and at worst you might feel a very slight discomfort afterward.

-Another myth is that root canals cause infection.
+Another common root canal myth is that the procedure can cause infection.
 Nothing could be further from the truth!
 A modern root canal removes infected tissue and prevents the infection from spreading into your bloodstream.
 Reinfection after a root canal should never happen, and we take great care to ensure that no bacteria are left inside the tooth that could cause further problems.

 The last myth is that it’s better, cheaper, and faster to pull the infected tooth.
 What we know now that we didn’t a hundred years ago is that your natural teeth are always best.
 Extracting a tooth is always a last resort.

 Don’t Ignore Dental Pain

 Your teeth aren’t supposed to hurt, and dental pain is always a sign of an underlying problem.
 Don’t wait for the pain to become unbearable.
 Call our office today at 815-725-5991 to schedule an appointment.
 You can also use our online appointment request form.

 The sooner you act, the greater the chances of preserving your natural teeth.
 And your natural teeth are always best.